AdaptiveCpp/AdaptiveCpp/README.md

 ```

 ### Docker container images
 Dockerfiles for hipSYCL in conjunction with both CUDA and ROCm are also provided.
-To build a docker container for ROCm, run
+To build a docker container image for ROCm, run
 ```
 $ sudo docker build install/docker/ROCm
 ```